Piaggio Aerospace: Facilities

-Piaggio Aero Industries has production facilities covering 120,000 square meters (1.3 million square feet) in the northwest Italian cities of Genoa Sestri and Finale Ligure, as well as a High Technology Center based in Pozzuoli, near Naples.
+Piaggio Aero Industries has production facilities covering 120,000 square meters (1.3 million square feet) in the northwest Italian cities of Sestri Ponente, Genoa and Finale Ligure, as well as a High Technology Center based in Pozzuoli, near Naples.
 The final aircraft assembly and flight testing of aircraft is located at main facility in Genoa, which includes the corporate headquarters.
 Also located here is the Company's new JAR 145 certified service center, which offers full service and support to Piaggio P.180 Avanti customers as well as other aircraft.
 Piaggio Aero also operates two additional service centers, one at Rome's Ciampino Airport and the other at the Pratica di Mare Air Base.
-These service centers provide support services to commercial, government and military customers.

 Aircraft and engine component manufacturing operations, general engineering, and engine maintenance and overhaul are all undertaken at Finale Ligure.
 Operations include a maintenance center and two production areas, one for engines and sheet metal parts, another for major aircraft sub-assemblies and aero structures.
 The High Technology Center is located in the Campania region of Italy, near Naples, focuses on aero structure design and systems research.
 It includes the Piaggio High Technology (PHT) division, a corporate research facility which focuses on aeronautical technologies.
 The PHT division is a joint partnership between Piaggio Aero Industries, the Italian Aerospace Research Centre (CIRA), and other European research centers.
-The goal is to establish the PHT as a Center of Excellence for aeronautic research and development.

 During the 2010s, Piaggio Aero constructed a new modern manufacturing facility in Villanova d'Albenga, about 70 kilometers west of Genoa.
 Designed around the principles of lean manufacturing technologies, this plant enabled increases in production efficiency via an optimised workflow, as well as production capacity.

-Piaggio Aero worked on the production of aerostructures on behalf of other companies.